akshay-rakheja/supernova2022/README.md

 - Putting on SNS when it is available
 - Passing custom arguments to the scheduled messages
 - Allow agents - make a canister able to self-schedule using another's pulse account, all from code
-- Add DETI to a DEX for easier liquity
+- Add DETI to a DEX for easier liquidity
 - Support identification and wallet software beyond Plug (as cool as it is!)
 - Add payment-based DETI minting
 - Increase the robustness of DETI to handle scale and be more unstoppable by moving across subnets.